 The following are descriptions of the built environments envisioned for UC Merced.
-All non-residential categoires include setbacks, landscaping, paths, on-site utility services, sidewalks, incidental and small parking lots less than 100 spaces and roads associated with facilities.
-All residential land use designations include residential parking, child care and preschool facilities, recreation facilities, meeting and classroom space, food service and retail and other residential support uses.
+All non-residential and mixed use categoires include setbacks, landscaping, paths, on-site utility services, sidewalks, incidental and small parking lots less than 100 spaces and roads associated with facilities.
+All residential and mixed use land use designations include residential parking, child care and preschool facilities, recreation facilities, meeting and classroom space, food service and retail and other residential support uses.